plajjan/optimus-peer/README.md

 relationships between networks on the Internet.
-It ranges from initial establishment through the regular lifecycle of adding additional peering interconnections and potential depeering of networks no longer meeting your policy.
+It ranges from initial establishment through the regular lifecycle of adding additional peering interconnections and potential depeering of networks no longer meeting your peering policy.

 Why?
 ----
 Many networks on the Internet manage hundreds or thousands of peering connections and this requires time.
-While a great deal of interconnects happen through human interaction at various events there is just as many, if not more, that happen through a few emails.
+While a great deal of interconnects happen through human interaction at various events there are just as many, if not more, that happen through a few emails.
 It's often a faceless process with a few simple steps, yet requiring a human touch on either end.
 Such a process is a prime target for automation.

+Even relations that are established through human interaction (some like to go to EPF) also require the exchange of some technical information - a step which can also be automated.

 Structured peering policies
 ---------------------------